LLaRA: Large Language-Recommendation Assistant: Related Work

+Sequential recommendation aims to predict the next item that matches user preference, based on his/her historical interaction sequence \cite{seq_rec_survey1,seq_rec_survey2}.
+Prior studies have explored employing complex model architectures to better characterize user preference, including Recurrent Neural Networks (RNNs) \cite{GRU4Rec, RNN-based-SRS1, RNN-based-SRS2}, Convolutional Neural Networks (CNNs) \cite{Caser, CNN-based-SRS}, and Attention mechanisms \cite{SASRec, Bert4Rec}.
 With the advent of LLMs, researchers pay increasing attention to exploring their potential for sequential recommendation.
-Not only the extensive world knowledge stored in LLMs could serve as a rich source of background information for items, but also the reasoning capabilities of LLMs are able to augment the next item prediction.
-Previous works on the integration of LLMs into recommendation, often referred to as LLM4Rec, fall into two main categories \cite{LLM4Rec-survey1, LLM4Rec-survey2}: (1) LLM as the recommender and (2) LLM as the enhancer: \begin{itemize} \item \textbf{LLM as the recommender.} It involves training from scratch \cite{RecFormer}, tuning \cite{TALLRec, P5, M6-Rec, GenRec}, prompting \cite{uncovering_ChatGPT4Rec}, or in context learning (ICL) \cite{is_chatgpt_a_good_recommender, LLM-as-zero-shot-rankers} an LLM on recommendation data to serve as a recommender.
-While studies within this category have substantiated that LLMs can be imbued with recommendation capabilities, they forfeit leveraging established yet effective recommendation models, resulting in inferior performance.
+Not only the extensive world knowledge stored in LLMs could serve as a rich source of background information for items \cite{GPT-4}, but also the reasoning capabilities of LLMs are able to augment the next item prediction \cite{llama2}.
+When integrating LLMs into recommendation (LLM4Rec), there are two prevalent categories \cite{LLM4Rec-survey1, LLM4Rec-survey2}: \begin{itemize}[leftmargin=*] \item \textbf{LLM as the Recommender.} It involves training from scratch \cite{RecFormer}, tuning \cite{TALLRec, P5, M6-Rec}, prompting \cite{uncovering_ChatGPT4Rec}, and in-context learning \cite{is_chatgpt_a_good_recommender, LLM-as-zero-shot-rankers} an LLM on recommendation data to serve as a recommender.
+Although studies within this category have substantiated that LLMs can be imbued with recommendation capabilities, they neglect established yet effective recommendation models.

-\item \textbf{LLM as the enhancer.} It augments traditional recommenders with LLM tokens or embeddings \cite{MoRec_or_IDRec, VQ-Rec, UniSRec}.
+\item \textbf{LLM as the Enhancer.} It augments traditional recommenders with LLM tokens or embeddings \cite{MoRec_or_IDRec, VQ-Rec, UniSRec}.
 It typically utilizes LLMs as feature extractors or text generators, given their exceptional ability to integrate diverse sources and forms of information, such as item metadata.
-Nonetheless, the actual recommendation process is still done by conventional models, leaving the LLM's reasoning skills untouched. \end{itemize}
+Nonetheless, the actual recommendation process is still done by conventional models, leaving the LLMs' reasoning skills untouched. \end{itemize}

-To the best of our knowledge, LLaRA is a pioneering work that aligns traditional sequential recommendation models with LLMs.
-We not only capitalize on the sequential behavioral patterns learned by the well-trained traditional sequential models, but also utilize the reasoning ability and background knowledge inherent in the LLM.
+Different from the aforementioned studies, LLaRA investigates aligning traditional sequential recommendation models with LLMs.
+It not only capitalizes on the sequential behavioral patterns learned by the well-established recommender models, but also utilizes the reasoning ability and world knowledge embedded within LLMs.
+In contrast to its concurrent work \cite{collm}, LLaRA introduces the curriculum tuning strategy to achieve this alignment, ensuring a more stable learning procedure, and concentrates on list-wise ranking instead of the point-wise binary (yes/no) classification task.